GST and the Taxation of Cryptocurrencies

 • How to Calculate Cryptocurrency Taxes?

-After establishing that cryptocurrency revenues are taxed at 30%, we will investigate their calculation.
+After establishing that the tax rate on cryptocurrency revenues is 30%, we will investigate how to calculate them.

 • Is Cryptocurrency an Asset or Currency?